St. Peter's Fiesta: History

 The festival began in 1927 when a life-sized statue of St. Peter was enshrined by fishermen in the heart of Gloucester's Italian district.
-The fishermen and their families began to pray to their patron saint, and soon plans of a religious procession on June 29 came about.
-They grew to the festival it is today.
+The fishermen and their families began to pray to their patron saint, and soon plans for a religious procession on June 29 came about.
+They grew into the festival it is today.

 No festival was held from 1942–45, nor in 2020–21.

 Greasy Pole contest

-The Greasy Pole is a three-day competition where men attempt to cross a 40-foot wooden piling that is extended horizontally 30 feet above the cold water of the harbor.
+The Greasy Pole is a three-day competition where people, commonly males, attempt to cross a 40-foot wooden piling that is extended horizontally 30 feet above the cold water of the harbor.
 The pole is covered in bacon fat, Crisco, fish guts, and lard from local restaurants, and each contestant must try to retrieve the red flag attached at the end.
 The winner is carried through the streets of Gloucester and can drink for free at each public house stop along the route.